-My focus on education, technology, and the intersection between them has led to fruitful collaborations with other academic disciplines.
-While at MSU, I have taken classes from the Department of Media Information to earn a graduate certificate in serious games, and I am currently working towards a Digital Humanities certificate from the College of Arts and Letters.
-I have also put my past as a French teacher to use by serving as a French Language Fellow for MSU’s Residential College in the Arts and Humanities.
+My name is Spencer Greenhalgh, and I am a PhD candidate in the Educational Psychology and Educational Technology program at Michigan State University and an instructor with MSU’s Master of Arts in Educational Technology program.
+My studies and teaching have also led to fruitful collaborations beyond the College of Education.
+While at MSU, I have taken classes from the Department of Media Information to earn a graduate certificate in serious games, and I am currently working toward a Digital Humanities certificate from the College of Arts and Letters.
+I have also put my past experience as a French teacher to use by serving as a French Language Fellow for MSU’s Residential College in the Arts and Humanities.